fomightez/jan2015feng_gr_m/going forward.rst

 -  `“Why We Built Enthought Canopy, An Inside Look” Recorded Webinar <http://blog.enthought.com/general/why-we-built-canopy/#.VLNDKWTF85g>`__

--  `The GOBLET Training Portal- A Global Repository of Bioinformatics Training Materials, Courses and
+-  `The GOBLET Training Portal: A Global Repository of Bioinformatics Training Materials, Courses and
    Trainers <http://mygoblet.org/training-portal>`__, see `abstract of associated